Coronado Beach, CA: Planning Your Visit

 Dining in Coronado

-From fine dining restaurants to grab-and-go delis, there is no shortage of dining options for after your Coronado beach day.
-You’ll find some of your favorite chains in Coronado, along with some Coronado specialties.
+Families will find plenty of options suitable for all ages, including local favorites like The Henry, known for its diverse menu, and Village Pizzeria, which serves East Coast style pizza and Italian dishes.
 You’ll also find plenty of places to enjoy a sweet treat.
 For coffee, Better Buzz is a local favorite.
-If you want Mexican food, check out Miguel’s Cocina where you’ll find the best queso dip.
+If you want Mexican food, check out Miguel’s Cocina where you’ll find the best queso dip (Seriously!
+I go just for this).
 And our favorite spot for a sweet treat is Moo Time Creamery on Orange Ave.

 There are a ton of other San Diego family restaurants not far from Coronado, but you’d need to head back over the bridge to get there.